Become a Yoast SEO pro:

 4. If I paste Hemingway into the readability analysis, all I see is red and orange, so you can’t trust the Yoast SEO feedback!

 The Yoast SEO readability analysis is aimed at optimizing for online content.
-Hemingway (or Shakespeare or any other great literary artist, for that matter) wasn’t looking to sell pens, or maintain a mom blog, or anything like that.
+Hemingway (or Shakespeare or any other great literary artist, for that matter) wasn’t looking to sell pens, maintain a mom blog, or anything like that.
 Most online authors are not trying to write the Great American Novel, and they shouldn’t.
 They should write readable online content.
 That’s the goal, so that’s what the plugin measures.

 5. Yoast SEO hates my writing style!